pytorch/test-infra/aws/lambda/log-classifier/README.md

 1. Downloads a log file from S3.
 2. Classifies it, according to rules defined in `ruleset.toml`.
-3. Uploads the classification to DynamoDB, mutating the `torchci-workflow-job` table, which in turn populates the `workflow_job` collection in Rockset.
+3. Uploads the classification to DynamoDB, mutating the `torchci-workflow-job` table, which in turn populates the `workflow_job` collection in the database.

 It is written in a natively compiled language for efficiency/tail latency reasons (there was a Python implementation at one point which had quite bad tail